This is the multi-page printable view of this section. Click here to print.

 privateKeySecretRef:

-name: letsencrypt-account
+name: letsencrypt-dns-account

 solvers: